Hypocapnia

 Hypocapnia (from the Greek words ὑπό meaning below normal and καπνός kapnós meaning smoke), also known as hypocarbia, sometimes incorrectly called acapnia, is a state of reduced carbon dioxide in the blood.
 Hypocapnia usually results from deep or rapid breathing, known as hyperventilation.

 Hypocapnia is the opposite of hypercapnia.

+Short term hypocapnia does not usually have any adverse effects.
+It is sometimes used as lifesaving treatment for conditions such as neonatal pulmonary-artery hypertension and for people with severe intracranial hypertension.
+If the state of hypocapnia persists or is prolonged, adverse outcomes may occur.

 Effects

 Even when marked, hypocapnia is normally well tolerated.
 Symptoms include tingling sensation (usually in the limbs), abnormal heartbeat, painful muscle cramps, and seizures.
 Acute hypocapnia causes hypocapnic alkalosis, which causes cerebral vasoconstriction leading to cerebral hypoxia, and this can cause transient dizziness, fainting, and anxiety.
 A low partial pressure of carbon dioxide in the blood also causes alkalosis (because CO2 is acidic in solution), leading to lowered plasma calcium ions (Hypocalcaemia), causing increased nerve and muscle excitability.
 This explains the other common symptoms of hyperventilation—pins and needles, muscle cramps and tetany in the extremities, especially hands and feet.

 Because the brain stem regulates breathing by monitoring the level of blood CO2 instead of O2, hypocapnia can suppress breathing to the point of blackout from cerebral hypoxia, as exhibited in shallow water blackout.

 Hypocapnia also results in bronchoconstriction in order to decrease ventilation.
 This mechanism is meant to counteract hyperventilation, and decrease the amount of oxygen coming into the lungs.
 The body's "goal" is to have a relatively even ratio of the partial pressure of oxygen to the partial pressure of carbon dioxide.
 Chemoreceptors in the body sense a change in partial pressures and pH (hydrogen ion concentration) in the blood.
 Chemoreceptors are responsible for signaling vasoconstriction, vasodilation, bronchoconstriction, and bronchodilation.